organicaudio/useful-code-snippets2/docs/spring/spring-boot.md

   4. added via maven dependecy
   5. Output on console "LiveReload Server is Running"

 Also adds h2 console on http://localhost:8080/h2-console.
 You may need override the "JDBC URL" with the one from the startup console message from spring boot.
+If you do not use devtools and want the h2 console you need to add spring.h2.console.enabled=true property.

 ## packaging